 How we Read

-The peripheral vision is unclear and not detailed, but it picks up color and movement.
-Fovea however, picks up details well and is critical for reading.
+The peripheral vision is unclear and not detailed, but it picks up colour and movement.
+Fovea, however, picks up details well and is critical for reading.
 Most of what we understand clearly when reading, happens in the foveal area.
 Meanwhile, a letter or two on either side occurs in the parafoveal area.

 Why we Love to Read

-Most people can read but not many love doing it.
-Bookworms have an insatiable passion for one reason or another.
+Most people know how to read, but not everyone loves doing it.
 Some pick up books for personal enlightenment, entertainment, or professional growth.
 Some read to beat boredom, while others to enhance their vocabulary and communication skills.
-And the list of reasons why people read just goes on (counseling aid, brain exercise, virtual travel, etc.).
+And the list of reasons just goes on.

-To give you a more exact picture, here are statistics about why people read:
+Here are some statistics about why people love to read:

 - 12% said that reading has high entertainment value while noting the drama in good stories and the suspense of discovering how a plot unfolds.